Chromecast vs. Miracast: What’s the Difference? Which One’s Better?

 Miracast vs. Chromecast: Is Miracast Better?

 Far too often, we compare two similar technologies as competitors.
 But Miracast and Chromecast aren’t exactly competitors.
-It’s not that one is better than the other — it’s about what functions you actually need.
+It’s not that one is better than the other.
+It’s all about which functions you actually need.

-For example, in an office environment, Miracast might be a better solution since it works natively with Windows computers.
-In Windows 8.1 and Windows 10, Microsoft has included a simple guide to connect to wireless displays.
+For example, in an office environment that primarily uses Windows products, Miracast is a better solution since you can easily cast a Windows screen with Miracast .
+In Windows 10, Microsoft has included a simple guide to connect to wireless displays.
 You won’t need any HDMI cable or a Chromecast dongle for this.

 The built-in nature of Miracast also makes it easy to turn any device into a “receiver”.
-For example, you can cast your Android screen to your Windows PC.
+For example, you can cast your Android screen to your TV or a PC.
 With Chromecast, only the dongle-plugged TV is the receiver.

 But perhaps most importantly, Miracast works completely offline, which Chromecast can’t do.
 And that is a big win for the Miracast.